ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Introduction

-RecSplit \cite{esposito2020recsplit} is a very space-efficient framework for perfect hash functions, which originally uses the brute-force technique as its base case.
-The construction performance can be improved significantly by plugging ShockHash into the base case of RecSplit.
-Bipartite ShockHash improves this by a factor of $20$ again.
-For $10$ million keys, RecSplit achieves a space usage of $1.584$ bits per key within half an hour.
-In a similar amount of time, $1.499$ bits per key can be achieved by massive parallelization of the approach using a GPU \cite{bez2022high}.
-ShockHash \cite{lehmann2023shockhash} achieves a space usage of $1.523$ bits per key using a single CPU thread.
-Now, bipartite ShockHash achieves a new record of just $1.489$ bits per key, while using just a single CPU thread.
+On large instances and for a space consumption of $1.56$ bits per key, the most space efficient competitor, tuned RecSplit \cite{bez2023high}, requires $137\mu$s per key.
+In a similar amount of time, $1.499$ bits per key can be achieved by massive parallelization of the approach using a GPU \cite{bez2023high}.
+Bipartite ShockHash-RS now achieves a new record of just $1.489$ bits per key with a similar construction time, while using only a single CPU thread (and efficient GPU parallelization seems not too difficult in future work).

-\myparagraph{Outline.} In \cref{s:prelim}, we describe RecSplit and plain ShockHash which form the basis of our paper.
-We then briefly review other related work in \cref{s:related}.
-In \cref{s:shockhash2} we explain bipartite ShockHash including variants and refinements.
-We conduct detailed experiments in \cref{s:experiments}.
-Finally, we give a conclusion in \cref{s:conclusion}.
+We also demonstrate that ShockHash is useful outside the RecSplit framework.
+When using $k$-perfect hashing for partitioning the input, we obtain ShockHash-Flat, which achieves a space usage similar to the most space efficient competitors.
+At the same time, it is significantly faster to construct and reduces the query time by about 30\%, which brings it closer to the query performance of way less space efficient approaches.

-\myparagraph{Our Contributions.} With \emph{bipartite} ShockHash, we present a significant improvement of the ShockHash perfect hash function that has exponentially faster construction time.
-When plugged into the RecSplit framework, our implementation is about 20 times faster than the original and is the first perfect hash function to achieve $1.489$ bits per key for $10$ million keys.
+\myparagraph{Outline.} In \cref{s:prelim}, we explain preliminary ingredients needed to understand ShockHash, and in \cref{s:related}, we discuss related work.
+We then explain the ShockHash algorithm in \cref{s:shockhash} and a bipartite variant in \cref{s:shockhash2}.
+In \cref{s:analysis}, we then analyze both approaches.
+To make ShockHash feasible for large input sizes, we show how to use it as a building block in different partitioning schemes in \cref{s:partitioning}.
+In \cref{s:refinements}, we give additional variants and refinements that improve the construction in practice.
+We conduct detailed experiments in \cref{s:experiments} and conclude the paper in \cref{s:conclusion}.